Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN_standard/TN_Standard_Template_Redacted.md

 --- Page 76 ---

-Children's Health Insurance Program (SCHIP), or any Federal health care programs (as defined in Section
-## 1128
-B(f) of the Social Security Act) and not employ or contract with an individual or entity that has been excluded.
+Children's Health Insurance Program (SCHIP), or any Federal health care programs (as defined in Section 1128B(f) of the Social Security Act) and not employ or contract with an individual or entity that has been excluded.
 The nursing facility shall be required to immediately report to any exclusion information discovered.
 The nursing facility shall be informed that civil monetary penalties may be imposed against Providers who employ or enter into contracts with excluded individuals or entities to provide items or services